 A Visionary Partnership

 With donations growing, Carole and Don Jones contacted Southwest Initiative Foundation to see how we could help.
 As a regional community foundation, we were able to create a solution that transforms the generous donations into color correcting glasses for kids in our southwest Minnesota region.
-Working with the Jones Family, EnChroma company and select southwest Minnesota schools, we have a process for families to screen their child’s vision and apply for a pair of color correcting glasses.
+Working with the Jones Family, EnChroma company and southwest Minnesota schools, we have a process for families to screen their child’s vision and apply for a pair of color correcting glasses.
 There is no cost to families, ensuring that all kids with color blindness have an opportunity to see a whole new world!

 Contact us with questions